 For my fellow Canadians click here

 After assessing your garden and perimeter you can move on to wildlife pest control.
 We have deer and rabbits and pine squirrels and birds in our yard all the time.
-These adorable creatures will eat your vegetables, flower bulbs, herbs and anything else they think is yummy.
-I have read a bunch of websites about how to keep deer and the like out of the garden and I have been laughing all day at some of the suggestions.
+These adorable creatures will eat your vegetables, flower bulbs, herbs, seeds and anything else they think is yummy.
+I have read through a bunch of websites about how to keep deer and the like out of the garden and I have been laughing all day at some of the suggestions.
 (Including peeing in the garden!)
 Some people suggest that deer won’t eat certain vegetables so only plant those.
 While I am sure this works for a bit, I know once their favourite veggies have been eaten, they will move on and eat the rest of your garden.
 Also, if a deer wants in; it will find a way to get in.
 So I have ruled out all the wonky ways to keep deer out of the garden and come to the conclusion that you have to build a tall fence to deter deer.
 Unless you build an 8 foot stone wall, or a cage around the garden, you can’t 100% keep deer out, but a tall fence can make a huge difference.

 For rabbits (if you don’t have a deer problem), short fences are available and they will keep rabbits out.
 They are more like borders than fences.
 The holes need to be really small so they don’t squeeze through.
 Rabbits are especially annoying because they love the tender tops of your beets and carrots.
 Once they munch the tops, the veggies won’t grow as they can no longer get nutrients from the sun.
 I have used border fences from the dollar store that have worked quite well.

 Birds are funny.
 They will eat your seeds when you plant them in the ground.
 To avoid this, keep the soil really moist at all times.
 Also, you can do what I do and start your seeds indoors until you have seedlings big enough to plant.
 The only seeds I put directly in the garden are my beet seeds.
 Buying seed tape for beets keeps the birds from eating the seeds, not to mention makes your beets grow in a very perfect row.
 Birds are known to go after tomatoes in the summer.
 However, the reason they go after the tomatoes is not because they like to eat them, but rather because they are thirsty and suck the juice out of the tomato.
 Putting a bird bath or other type of water feature for birds to drink from will keep them away from your tomatoes.
 Be sure to clean it and fill it every day.
 If mosquito’s are an issue, keep the bird bath as far away as possible.
+Also, you may have noticed from my above picture, your deer will also enjoy drinking from the bird bath!

 Once you have an idea of your not so fun costs you can then start planning the actual garden.
 If you’re a beginner, get to the library and read those books!
 If you are experienced, go through what you have in terms of supplies and tools and see what needs repaired, purchased etc. You can work on these things while waiting for planting season.